nyvemm/text_clustering_network_tool/README.md

 The cluster model is handled by the **tct.py** script which provides the following command line arguments.

 ```
-  --filename        STR        directory of the CSV file to be processed
+  --filename        STR        path to the CSV file to be processed
+  --dir             STR        path to a folder where to process CSV files in batch
 ```

 ## Settings file